 We do not own or operate facilities for drug manufacturing, storage, distribution or quality testing.
 We currently rely, and may continue to rely, on third-party contract manufacturers, including in the U.K. and China, to manufacture bulk drug substances, drug products, raw materials, samples, components, or other materials and reports.
 Reliance on third-party manufacturers may expose us to different risks than if we were to manufacture product candidates ourselves.
 There can be no assurance that our preclinical and clinical development product supplies will not be limited, interrupted, terminated or of satisfactory quality or continue to be available at acceptable prices.
-In particular, any replacement of our manufacturers or suppliers could require significant effort and expertise because there may be a limited number of qualified replacements.
-If our third-party manufacturers and suppliers, or any third-party in the supply chain, are adversely impacted, including as a result of the COVID-19 pandemic or global supply chain disruptions, we may be unable to secure the supply of product candidates required for our preclinical studies.
+For example, a recent escalation of trade tensions between the U.S. and China has resulted in trade restrictions and calls for sanctions that could impact our ability to rely on our third-party manufacturers in China.
+Sustained uncertainty about, or a worsening of, current global economic conditions and further escalation of trade tensions between the U.S. and China could result in a global economic slowdown and long-term changes to global trade, including retaliatory trade restrictions.
+Any replacement of our manufacturers or suppliers could require significant effort and expertise because there may be a limited number of qualified replacements.
+If our third-party manufacturers and suppliers, or any third-party in the supply chain, are adversely impacted, including as a result of cybersecurity events or global supply chain disruptions, we may be unable to secure the supply of product candidates required for our preclinical studies.